andrewtaiye/dev/README.md

    Each game object contains a corresponding `Sprite` class which is used to render the object on the canvas.
 The sprite class takes in the image source, checks if the object uses a shadow, and renders the objects accordingly.
 As game objects utilise a 32 x 32 spritesheet, the full `drawImage` constructor is used to determine which frame to draw.
 Sprites are also offset upwards and to the left to allow proper use of character coordinates within the 16 x 16 tileset (i.e. the 32 x 32 frame would normally take up 4 tiles, but the character is offset to be rendered in the correct 16 x 16 tile).
 Another modifier is utilised to create the 'centered camera' effect while navigating the map.

    - **Object Animations**

+     Object animationed are managed by the `Sprite` class.
+A list of animations is stored in the `animations` property as an array of arrays - an array of animations, each with an array of coordinates pointing to the specific frames.

+     Note that as the 'people' sprites only contain walking animations and not idle animations, the idle animations for 'people' and 'monsters' have been split up.
+Ideally, both categories of objects should have walking and idle animations and will be able to utilise the same animation code block.

+     Properties are set up for the class to include the current animation (`currentAnimation`), the current animation frame (`currentAnimationFrame`), an animation frame limit (`animationFrameLimit`) and the animation frame progress (`animationFrameProgress`).
+The animation frame limit determines how many times a frame will be displayed before moving on to the next frame.
+A lower frame limit will make the objects animate faster.

+     At the start of each animation, the animation frame progress is set to the animation frame limit and ticks down with every game loop.
+If the animation frame progress is greater than 0, the animation will not move on to the next frame.
+If the animation frame progress is 0, the animation will move on to the next frame by increasing the index of the current animation frame.
+If the index for the next frame increases beyond the animation array's length, it is set to 0 and the animation loop restarts.
+This allows for objects with different animation lengths, but those animations will need to be specified separately from the rest of the animations within the `animations` array.

 3. **Map Navigation**
    - **Collision Detection**